joannakl/aps_s20/_includes/daily/week4.markdown

 ### Assignment

-Due Monday, Feb 21:
+Due Sunday, Feb 28:
-- problem set 3 posted on Brightspace
+- problem set posted on Brightspace

-Due Wednesday, Feb 24:
+Due Wednesday, March 3:
-- provide feedback and comments for the presentations done on Feb 17 and Feb 18 (your comments should be about the presentation itself and the proposed solutions; they should be made under the Ed post created by the presenter)
+- provide feedback and comments for the presentations done on Feb 24 and Feb 25 (your comments should be about the presentation itself and the proposed solutions; they should be made under the Ed post created by the presenter)